kausikk/discordyt/README.md

 Ideas:
 - Connect and Listen should be combined (Launch) -> No
-- send channel leave when startVoiceGw fails?
+- send channel leave when startVoiceGw fails? -> should test/do this